Rosie1412/CTA200_2021/README.md

-This is my assignment repository for cta200 2021
+This is my project repository for SURP 2021